CB-Straub/vote/README.md

 User Authentication with MERN Stack.
 Full CRUD operations will be implemented once client decides on functionality and layout.
-Live version coming soon.
+Static Version deployed on Render https://ahimsattva-blog.onrender.com.
+Static site is not connected to the MongoDb database and Toastify notifications will always state successful because of that.
+Full deployment of site coming soon.

 Frontend Dependencies: React, Redux-Toolkit, React-Icons, React-Toastify(for notifications), React-Router-Dom, Axios